Author's Note - Creating the Armstrong and Burton Series

 I profess to be no kind of authority on politics or history, the truth of which was made plain to some friends who once invited me onto a quiz team thinking I was going to be their secret weapon, and were subsequently amazed at my general cluelessness.
 Having said this, I find some of the real people and historical events appropriated for use in the Armstrong and Burton series endlessly fascinating, although I've only scraped the surface in terms of my real understanding.
 If you are also interested in learning more, on this page I've gone into some the sources of my own background research.
-You'll also find some links to external blogs and history resources on the in context page.
+You'll also find some links to external blogs and history resources on the in context page, and some shorter articles on the blog page.

 It's also worth mentioning here that the books don't seek to promote any political agenda.
 Our characters have been dropped into the historical timeline, leaving room for a little dramatic licence here and there, and allowed to behave according to their own consciences and ideologies.
 As in real life, they are imperfect individuals trying to make their way in a complicated world.
 They make plenty of mistakes and have as many failures as they do successes or victories.
 If there is any message or theme hiding in there; it's that no matter how strongly glued you are to your ideology, you're not always right, and your opponents are not always wrong.